MicrosoftDocs/xamarin-docs/docs/ios/watchos/get-started/installation.md

 ---
-title: "Setup and Installation"
+title: "Installing and Using watchOS in Xamarin"
-description: "Setting up to develop for watchOS" ms.prod: xamarin ms.assetid: 69F21F15-198D-4B42-A703-21D35CAB0CCA ms.technology: xamarin-ios
+description: "This document describes how to install and use watchOS with Xamarin.
+It discusses installation, watchOS project structure, how to use the iOS designer, Xcode integration, and provides troubleshooting tips." ms.prod: xamarin ms.assetid: 69F21F15-198D-4B42-A703-21D35CAB0CCA ms.technology: xamarin-ios